AksoEo/docs/api/restful.md

     Valid in: Collections (`GET`)

-    Must be a positive non-zero integer.
+    Must be a non-negative integer.

     Example: `?offset=20` to ignore the first 20 items and only return items after them.